 - eventually provide a commercial return on the Crown’s investment, and operate as a successful business, when directed by its shareholding Ministers and the Minister for Communications and Information Technology.

-CFH was formed as a Crown-owned company under the Companies Act 1993.
-It is listed on the fourth schedule of the Public Finance Act 1989 and is therefore subject to the Crown Entitites Act 2004 requirements to prepare a statement of intent and an annual report.
-Other Crown organisations include the Research and Education Advanced Network New Zealand Limited (REANNZ) and Health Benefits Ltd.
+Crown Fibre Holdings was formed as a Crown-owned company under the Companies Act 1993.
+It is of the type listed on the 4thschedule of the Public Finance Act 1989, where joint ownership is necessary or desirable as the Crown intends to reduce its shareholding at some stage to somewhere between over 50% and under 100%.
+Other Crown organisations operating under the same structure include the Research and Education Advanced Network (REANZ) and Health Benefits Ltd.

-Crown Fibre Holdings has completed the UFB partner selection process.
-It has contracted with four parties to deploy Ultra-Fast Broadband to 75% of New Zealanders.
+Crown Fibre Holdings has contracted with four parties to deploy Ultra-Fast Broadband to 75% of New Zealanders.
 Three Local Fibre Companies or LFCs have been created as a result and the fourth partnership has resulted in a newly formed company called Chorus Limited, which has separated from its former parent, Telecom New Zealand Limited.
 A list of CFH’s UFB partners and the candidate areas they’ve been contracted to build is shown below:

 - Northpower Limited (Northpower): 1.6% of UFB total coverage comprising Whangarei, the LFC Northpower Fibre has been created;

 - Waikato Networks Limited (WNL), owned by WEL Networks Limited and Waipa Networks Limited: 13.7% of UFB total coverage comprising Hamilton (including Cambridge and Te Awamutu), Tauranga, Tokoroa, New Plymouth, Hawera and Wanganui, the LFC Ultrafast Fibre has been created;